9 Common Mistakes People Make When They Are Charged With A Crime And How To Avoid Them

 you lawyer he can do a better job at protecting your interests.

-8. Waiting until the last minute to hire a lawyer.
-Some people have a hard time coming to the realization that they are going
+8. Waiting until the last minute to hire a lawyer - Some people have a hard time coming to the realization that they

-to be formally charged with a crime.
+are going to be formally charged with a crime.
 They think if they will just stick their head in the sand everything is going to go away.

 There not.
 People charged with crimes need to be proactive by hiring a lawyer immediately.
-One of the most critical stages to defending a criminal
+One of the most critical stages to defending

-case is the beginning.
-Witnesses need to be interviewed while their recollection is fresh and important constitutional rights attach and
+a criminal case is the beginning.
+Witnesses need to be interviewed while their recollection is fresh and important constitutional rights

 9. Choosing a lawyer who is not experienced in criminal law or with handling criminal trials - Criminal charges can have a